mukeshtiwari/Dlog-zkp/README.md

     Field and show that it respects the vector-space axioms.
 (Finished)
 3. Now that we have all the concrete implementation, we can demonstrate that they are efficient.
 (Finished)
-4. Formalise others, e.g., AND, OR sigma protocol
+4. Formalise others, e.g., Parallel, EQ, AND, OR sigma protocol (Finished)
 5. Formalise some vote counting method where we can use our sigma protocol library to demonstrate usability.